 Production deployment

 Once a new software release has passed the automated testing and any necessary additional testing, it can be deployed to the production system.
-This involves stopped any services that are being updated, using RPM to upgrade the packages, and then restarting the services.
+This involves stopping any services that are being updated, using RPM to upgrade the packages, and then restarting the services.

 If a problem is noticed, it is possible roll back the changes by stopping the services and using RPM again to re-install the preceding package.